abogutalan/i3-website/src/markdown-pages/sheikh-usta.md

 ---
-name: 'Sheikh Usta',
+name: 'Sheikh Usta'
-imgURL: '../components/image',
+imgURL: '../components/image'
 description: `
 Sheikh Usta has been teaching Islamic knowledge for over a decade.
 Sheikh Usta is currently completing his Masters in Islamic Shariah, and holds a Bachelors in